tokarchyn/react-easy-diagram/README.md

 - Add link's label.
 - Add callbacks for better control over library.
 - Test code as much as possible.
-- Add better way to customize `css` of buil-in components (right now it is done by styles props).
+- Add better way to customize `css` of built-in components (right now it is done by styles props).
 - Prepare repository for contribution by other developers (issues templates, commit messages template, discussion section).

 ## Installation